chrisjackson-pellicle/PAV/README.md

 - Linearises genomes upstream of specified gene(s) (default: `psbA`), unless sample is recorded as `linear` in metadata.
 Multiple genes can be specified and will be tried in order until one is found.
 If no specified genes are found in the sequence, no linearisation occurs
 - Re-annotates linearised sequences

-#### 2. Reference Validation
+#### 2. Annotation validation
-- Loads reference sequences from multiple sources (CDS, rRNA, and tRNA)
 - Validates gene annotations against reference data
 - Checks for gene length outliers, internal stop codons, and non-canonical start and stop codons
 - Generates detailed reports

-#### 3. Alignment Generation
+#### 3. Alignment generation
 - Creates nucleotide alignments with reference sequences for rRNA and tRNA genes
 - Generates codon-aware nucleotide alignments for CDS genes

-#### 4. EMBL and ENA Template Generation
+#### 4. EMBL and ENA template generation
 - Adds locus tags and standardizes features for EMBL
 - Builds EMBL templates using metadata TSV (see below), ready for submission to ENA

-#### 5. Intergenic Region Analysis
+#### 5. Intergenic region analysis
 - Extracts intergenic regions from annotated genomes
-- Performs BLAST analysis against a reference database of coding regions
+- Performs BLAST analysis against a reference database of coding regions, or a custom database
 - Identifies potential functional intergenic regions
 - Generates comprehensive reports of intergenic region characteristics

-### `pav check` - Continue from Annotated GenBank Files
+### `pav check` - continue from annotated GenBank Files

-#### 1. Load Annotated GenBank Files
+#### 1. Load annotated GenBank files
-- Processes existing annotated GenBank files (.gb, .gbk, .gb.gz, .gbk.gz)
+- Processes existing GenBank files with annotations (.gb, .gbk, .gb.gz, .gbk.gz)
+- Supports both single and multi-record files per sample
 - Automatically splits multi-record GenBank files into individual sequence files
-- Supports both single and multi-record files per sample

-#### 2. Reference Validation
+#### 2. Reference validation
 - Same validation process as the full pipeline
 - Validates gene annotations against reference data
 - Checks for gene length outliers, internal stop codons, and non-canonical start and stop codons

-#### 3. Alignment Generation
+#### 3. Alignment generation
 - Same alignment process as the full pipeline
 - Creates nucleotide alignments with reference sequences

-#### 4. EMBL and ENA Template Generation
+#### 4. EMBL and ENA template generation
 - Same EMBL conversion process as the full pipeline
-- Requires metadata TSV file if provided via `--metadata_tsv`
+- Metadata TSV file can optionally be provided via `--metadata_tsv`

-#### 5. Intergenic Region Analysis
+#### 5. Intergenic region analysis
 - Same intergenic analysis as the full pipeline
 - Extracts and analyzes intergenic regions

+### `pav db_for_intgen` - create custom BLAST database

+#### 1. GenBank file processing
+- Processes GenBank files (.gb, .gbk, .gb.gz, .gbk.gz) from the input directory
+- Extracts gene sequences and features from each GenBank file
+- Excludes regions: inverted repeats, LSC, SSC, repeat_region, misc_feature, intron, gene, and source features

+#### 2. Feature extraction and filtering
+- Extracts CDS, rRNA, tRNA, and other functional features
+- Filters features by minimum length (default: 10 bp, configurable via `--min_length`)

+#### 3. Sequence ID generation
+- Creates standardized sequence IDs in the format: `Order_Family_Genus_Species_accession_feature_type_[gene_name]`
+- Extracts taxonomic information directly from GenBank file annotations
+- Handles cases where taxonomic information is incomplete

+#### 4. BLAST database creation
+- Writes extracted features to a temporary FASTA file
+- Creates a nucleotide BLAST database using `makeblastdb`

 ## Linearization

-PAV automatically linearises plastid genomes upstream of specified gene(s) to ensure consistent annotation and to avoid issues with genes that span the circular genome boundary.
+PAV automatically linearises plastid genomes upstream of specified gene(s) to ensure consistent annotation and to avoid issues with genes that span the circular genome boundary (see below).

 ## Gene naming conventions